rexbean/DataStructure-Algorithm/Type/LinkedList/LinkedList.md

   - [Doubly Linked List](#doubly)
     - [Create](#doublyCreate)
 ## <h2 id = "summary">Summary</h2>
+- **Caution！！**
+  - If two pointers point to the same node, they are not same!!
 ### <h3 id = "cornerCase">Corner Case</h3>
 - Linked List is empty;
 - Linked List only have one node
+- Linked list length is enough or not
 ## <h2 id = "basics">Basic Knowlege</h2>
 ### <h3 id = "listNode"> List Node</h3>
 ```Java